JoyontaSaha/TO-DO-LIST/README.md

 # TO-DO-LIST

 Lists tasks, can add, mark, and delete tasks.
+Used HTML, CSS, JavaScript.